-Clouds and large-scale precipitation
+Chapter 7 Clouds and large-scale precipitation

-- 7.1 Introduction

-- 7.2 Theory
+7.2 Basic assumptions and subgrid cloud scheme

 - 7.2.1 Definitions

-- 7.2.2 Basic equations
+- 7.2.2 Budget equations

-- 7.2.3 Microphysical assumptions

-- 7.2.4 Saturation adjustment and subgrid cloud source and sink terms
+- 7.2.3 Saturation adjustment and subgrid cloud source and sink terms

+7.3 Microphysical processes

-- 7.2.5 Microphysical process source and sink terms
+- 7.3.1 Microphysical hydrometeor assumptions

+- 7.3.2 Autoconversion/accretion of cloud water to rain

+- 7.3.3 Evaporation of rain

+- 7.3.4 Aggregation of ice to snow

+- 7.3.5 Ice crystal growth by deposition in mixed phase clouds

+- 7.3.6 Depositional growth of snow particles

+- 7.3.7 Sublimation of snow

+- 7.3.8 Collection (accretion) of rain, snow and ice

+- 7.3.9 Riming collection of cloud water by snow

+- 7.3.10 Melting of ice and snow

+- 7.3.11 Freezing of rain

+- 7.3.12 Freezing of cloud water droplets

+- 7.3.13 Sedimentation

-- 7.3 Numerics
+7.4 Numerics

-- 7.3.1 Integration of the equations
+- 7.4.1 Integration of the equations

-- 7.3.2 Calculation of dq{sat}/dt
+- 7.4.2 Calculation of $dq{sat}/dt$

-- 7.3.3 Convective cloud source
+- 7.4.3 Convective cloud source

-- 7.3.4 Final moist adjustment
+- 7.4.4 Final moist adjustment

-- 7.4 Description of output fields: Humidity, clouds and precipitation
+7.5 Description of output fields: Humidity, clouds and precipitation

-- 7.4.1 Prognostic variables
+- 7.5.1 Prognostic variables

-- 7.4.2 Relative humidity
+- 7.5.2 Relative humidity

-- 7.4.3 Cloud
+- 7.5.3 Cloud

-- 7.4.4 Precipitation
+- 7.5.4 Precipitation

-- 7.5 Code

-Appendix A. History of key cloud scheme developments

-Appendix B. List of symbols
+Appendix A. History of key cloud scheme developments Appendix B. List of symbols

 Cloud and large-scale precipitation processes are described by prognostic equations for cloud liquid water, cloud ice, rain, snow and a grid box fractional cloud cover.
 This new scheme was implemented in IFS Cycle 36r4 and is significantly modified from the previous version which had just two prognostic cloud variables (cloud condensate and cloud fraction).
 The philosophy of the original scheme (Tiedtke, 1993) is retained with regards to the prognostic cloud fraction and sources/sinks of all cloud variables due to the major generation and destruction processes, including detrainment from convection and boundary layer turbulence.
-However, liquid and ice water contents are now independent, allowing a more physically realistic representation of supercooled liquid water and mixed-phase cloud.
+However, liquid and ice water contents are now independent, allowing a more physically realistic representation of super-cooled liquid water and mixed-phase cloud.
 Rain and snow precipitation are also now able to precipitate with a determined terminal fall speed and can be advected by the three-dimensional wind.
 A multi-dimensional implicit solver is used for the numerical solution of the cloud and precipitation prognostic equations.
 Figure 7.1 shows a schematic to highlight the differences between the current and previous (pre-36r4) cloud parametrization schemes.
 Further discussion of the changes and impacts on the IFS forecasts can be found in Forbes and Tompkins (2011) and Forbes et al. (2011).

-Section 2 describes the equations used to parametrize the cloud and precipitation processes.
-Section 3 discusses some of the numerical aspects of the parametrization formulation and Section 4 outlines the code structure.
+Section 7.2 describes the basic equations and the assumptions for the subgrid cloud scheme.
+Section 7.3 describes the microphysical parametrizations for the cloud and precipitation processes.
+Section 7.4 discusses the numerical aspects of the parametrization formulation and Section 7.6 outlines the code structure.
 The Appendices provide further information on relevant diagnostics available, the history of key changes to the IFS cloud scheme and a list of symbols used in this documentation.